ryanwentzel/ryanlwentzel.com/collections/_posts/2021-08-16-birding-at-lake-hodges.md

 After turning around and heading back toward where I started, I caught sight of a White-breasted Nuthatch looking for food in the tree limbs above my head.
 Just off the trail, atop the remains of a fire-damaged tree trunk, a California Scrub-jay issued a series of scratchy calls.

 By 9:00 AM or so, the day was beginning to get quite warm.
 I decided to make my way quickly over to a few spots to the east of Del Dios Community Park before heading home.
 Several Mourning Doves and Acorn Woodpeckers were camped out in trees along the way.
 Three Turkey Vultures circled high up in the sky.
-Just when I decided to head back to the parking lot, I spotted two Lesser Goldfinches, perched on a limb, next to an American Kestrel.
+Just when I decided to head back to the parking lot, I spotted two Lesser Goldfinches perched on a limb, playing neighbor to an American Kestrel.

 ![Coast to Crest Trail sign](https://d1yo597syf8yny.cloudfront.net/images/content/IMG_3394.jpg "Coast to Crest Trail sign")